What is the European Union Emissions Trading Scheme?

-The EU ETS - also known as the European Union Emissions Trading Scheme - puts a cap on the carbon dioxide (CO2) emitted by business and creates a market and price for carbon allowances.
+The European Union Emissions Trading Scheme (EU ETS) - puts a cap on the carbon dioxide (CO2) emitted by business and creates a market and price for carbon allowances.
 It covers 45% of EU emissions, including energy intensive sectors and approximately 12,000 installations.

 The EU ETS: Phase II (2008-2012)